 Can RollWorks replace 6sense?

 At mid-market band, often yes.
-At enterprise band, usually no. See best 6sense alternatives.
+At enterprise band, usually no for predictive depth.
+Abmatic AI is the alternative that covers both bands with 15+ modules.
+See best 6sense alternatives.

 Which has the best ABM advertising?